 - Does their name match up with an actual person?

 - Do they have Facebook profiles, Twitter or LinkedIn accounts, or other social profiles?

 - Do they interact with other people on their social accounts?

 - Do they have real pictures?

-If you answer no to these questions, it gets tricky to tell if the review is real or not.
+If you answer no to these questions, it can get tricky to tell if the review is real or not.
 Put your trust in the reviews that you know come from real people.

 If you are highly skeptical of review or have definitive evidence that one is fake, most online platforms have a way to report or flag reviews.
 Just be careful about doing this too often, because your account can be suspended if you are unjustly flagging reviews.

 Google, Amazon, Yelp, and other review platforms will look into these reports and determine if the review is fake.
 If they decide that it is, they will remove it.
 This can take several weeks, so don’t expect the review to disappear immediately.

 Go deeper: read our complete guide to removing fake reviews